igorkulman/coding-journal/content/post/2015-12-21-a-week-with-microsoft-band-2.md

 <img src="/images/BandSteps.png" style="max-width:400px" />

+I could not have the Band on me while going to my Wing Chun practice.
+It would get destroyed.
+No similar devices are meant to be used when doing martial arts.
+It is a shame, I would be really interested to see my heart rate history doing the practice.

 The best feature for me was the already mentioned inactivity timer.
 I left it on the default setting, reminding me to wake up and take some steps after an hour of sitting at the computer.

 Sleep tracking is the feature I was looking forward to the most.
 The Band track the time it takes you to fall asleep, the length and quality of your sleep (deep and light sleep cycles), the number of times you wake up and your heart rate.
+It can function as an alarm, waking you up in the morning by vibrating on your wrist.
+The alarm can be set to a specific time or you can use the smart alarm feature.
+The smart alarm monitors your sleep cycle and always wakes you up in a light sleep phase, up to 30 minutes before the time you set.
+For me it basically meant getting up 30 minutes earlier every day.

 <img src="/images/BandSleep1.png" style="max-width:400px" />
 <img src="/images/BandSleep2.png" style="max-width:400px" />

 **Notifications**

-I set the Band to show me notifications about incoming calls and SMS, nothing more.
-When a notifications is invoke, the Band vibrates.
+I set the Band to show me notifications for incoming calls and SMS, nothing more.
+When a notification is invoked, the Band vibrates.
 The default medium intensity is not very intense, so I had to set it to high to be aware of it.
 When you receive a SMS, the band can "read" it to you by showing it on the screen quickly, so you do not have to scroll.

 I did not bother to set up notifications for other apps.
 But the Microsoft Health app also offered me notifications for Calendar, Facebook, Facebook Messenger, Twitter and a generic one called Notifications Center.